-- Use, purpose, relation to shore based plan.
+- Use, purpose, and relation to shore-based plan.

-- Steps to control discharge Operational spill – pipe leak, hull leak & Tank o/flow Spill due to casualty – grounding, collision, fire / explosion, hull failure, excess list and trim (checklist to be provided for each, at least 1 drill every month.
+- Steps to control discharge Operational spill – pipe leak, hull leak & Tank o/flow Spill due to casualty – grounding, collision, fire/explosion, hull failure, excess list and trim (checklist to be provided for each, at least 1 drill every month.
 Info for damage stab. + damage longitudinal stress assessment to be provided.)
-National + local co-ordination – assist master to initiate action by coastal state, local govt., interested parties, if no action to help master to organise response.
+National + local coordination – assist the master in initiating action by the coastal state, local govt., interested parties, if no action to help master to organize response.
 Addition information.
-Information not required by MARPOL but maybe by some coastal state to be kept updated by owners to contain planned review procedure, training and drill, record keeping, public affair policy of company.
+Information not required by MARPOL but maybe by some coastal state to be kept updated by owners to contain planned review procedures, training and drill, record keeping, and public affairs policy of company.

-- Coastal state contacts ( TO BE CHANGE QUATERLY)
+- Coastal state contacts ( TO BE CHANGE QUARTERLY)

 - Port contacts